modex-flexmex/oemof-flexmex/docs/model_structure.rst

 Elements
 --------

-All busses are defined in :file:`oemof_flexmex/model_structure/busses.csv`.
+All busses are defined in :file:`oemof_flexmex/results/{scenario}/01_preprocessed/data/elements/bus.csv`.

-The structure of the components is stored in :file:`oemof_flexmex/model_structure/component_attrs` The filenames for the components are of the form
+The preprocessed component data is also stored in :file:`oemof_flexmex/results/{scenario}/01_preprocessed/data/elements` The filenames for the components are of the form

 ::